 Learning in the Making: Live! invites guest hosts of color on as equal and valued partners and collaborators, so that they can tell their stories and showcase the amazing things they are making and doing!
 This is because youth of color deserve to see engineers, scientists, mathematicians, artists, creators, and makers of color!
 In this series, we interview our guest hosts to learn a little bit more about them.

-Maker Ed chats with Mario Martinez-Muñoz, guest host on an upcoming episode of Learning in the Making: LIVE!
-Check back next week, on October 14th, 2020, to see Mario in action!
+Maker Ed chats with Mario Martinez-Muñoz, guest host on Learning in the Making: Self-Love Headgear.
+Check out the video to see Mario in action!

 Tell us a bit more about yourself!